Beaumont Botanical Gardens

-A large meeting center is also on the grounds.

 History

 The gardens trace their origin to April 12, 1951, when the Beaumont Council of Garden Clubs was formed.
 Creation of a public garden was one of the goals of that organization.
 The gardens were first established in 1968 when the city of Beaumont set aside 10 acres of land at Tyrrell Park.
 The Beaumont Garden Center Building was dedicated on August 20, 1971.
 In 1972, a master plan for the gardens was drawn up, and labeling of the trees, vines, and shrubs begun.
 The Beaumont Garden Center became the Beaumont Botanical Gardens in 1996.
 In 1999, the city of Beaumont set aside additional acreage increasing the gardens to the present size of 23.5 acres.

 Features

 Outdoor gardens

 A variety of gardens and structures have been added over the subsequent years, including: